kai687/sphinxawesome-theme/docs/demo/auto.rst

 Module documentation
 ====================

+.. rst-class:: lead

-On this page, you'll see an example how automatically generated module documentation looks like in Sphinx.
+   See, how automatically generated documentation from Python source code looks like with the |product|.

 .. vale Awesome.SpellCheck = NO